eKraco/openFreshwaterSonar/README.md

 # openFreshwaterSonar
-Crowd sourced fishfinder sonar data and open source python scripts for compiling a database to correlate return values with substrate type and other parameters.
+Crowd-sourced fishfinder sonar data and opensource python scripts for compiling a database to correlate sonar return values with substrate type and other parameters.
 Map coming soon.